-An MTSU alumnus who went from unemployment to working around the world will share his story on the next “MTSU On the Record” radio program.
+An MTSU alumnus who went from unemployment to working around the world shared his story on a recent “MTSU On the Record” radio program.

 Dillard, who grew up in Clarksville, Tennessee, credits the federally funded Upward Bound program for helping him find a direction in life with tutoring during his high school years.